Welcome

 Guest preacher in Holy Week

-We’re pleased to welcome Revd Dr Cally Hammond, Dean of Gonville and Caius College Cambridge, who will preach at the Eucharist of the Last Supper on Maundy Thursday, lead the Good Friday Devotion on Good Friday and then preach at the Good Friday liturgy that follows, and preach at the Dawn Eucharist on Easter Day.
+We’re pleased to welcome Revd Dr Cally Hammond, Dean of Gonville and Caius College Cambridge, who will preach at the Eucharist of the Last Supper on Maundy Thursday, lead the Good Friday Devotion on Good Friday and then preach at the Good Friday liturgy that follows, and preach at the Easter Liturgy (5am) on Easter Day.

 Palm Sunday, 13 April